amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 the `nān` form with the trailing consonant `n` does appear in some explanations and examples for the verses, as can be seen in the "Introduction and Context".
-But since forms without the trailing consonant `n` also exist (for example, `nā` of Kannada, `nē` of Telugu), the trailing component must be originally just a nasalisation, as explained in "[anusvārada anusāra](../A%20Nose%20for%20Nasalisation.md#features-of-nasalisation)".
+But since forms without the trailing consonant `n` also exist (for example, `nā` of Kannada, `nē` of Telugu), the trailing component must be originally just a nasalisation, as explained in "[A Nose for Nasalisation](../A%20Nose%20for%20Nasalisation.md#features-of-nasalisation)".
 I.e.,

 In ISO 15919,